vitorgaletti/rocketseat-ignite-reactjs/chapter-I/fundamentos-do-reactjs/01-github-explorer/README.md

    <img src="https://xesque.rocketseat.dev/platform/1615173790188.svg" alt="Ignite Rocketseat"/>
 </p>

-<p align="center"><em>Github Explorer é o primeiro projeto criado no chapter 1 da trilha de ReactJS do Ignite da <a href="https://github.com/Rocketseat" target="_blank">Rocketseat</a>.
-O projeto é para demonstrar a construção básica, do zero, de um projeto em React.
-No projeto é listado os repositórios da Rocketseat utilizando a API do Github.</em></p>
+<p align="center"><em>Github Explorer is the first project developed in chapter 1 of <a href="https://github.com/Rocketseat" target="_blank">Rocketseat's</a> Ignite ReactJS track.
+The project is to show a basic construction, from scratch to a project in ReactJs.
+The project lists the Rocketseat repositories using the Github API.</em></p>

 ![Website](./assets/img/preview.png)